paul-hammant/git-size/README.md

 If you'd done the clone with --no-checkout, the 29MB would have been saved, and the 36M would be closer to 6.7M.

-If you ran a build, 0B would be replaced with a few megabytes, as all that stuff isn't to be checked in (it is ignored).
+If you ran a build, 0B would be replaced with a few megabytes, as all that stuff isn't to be checked in (it is typically ignored).

 ## CSV output